If you have psoriasis, you probably already know that it can mean trouble for your scalp.

 Research has also been shown that coconut oil has anti-inflammatory properties that can help relieve pain and discomfort of both psoriasis and dandruff, while reducing the irritation that leads to flaking and itching.

-Finally, coconut oil is a powerful moisturizer that is known to soften rough psoriasis plaques.
+Finally, coconut oil is a powerful moisturizer that is known to soften rough psoriasis plaques, which is why it appears in so many lotions.
 It can help skin retain moisture so it stays hydrated, by creating a protective barrier that prevents transepidermal water loss.
 When the scalp is damaged by psoriasis, the outer layer allows more moisture to be lost, leading to a dry scalp and increasing irritation.
-Coconut oil helps keep the scalp moisturized and nourished.
+Coconut oil's moisturizing characteristics keep your scalp nourished.

 Almost everyone could use less stress in their lives.
 But reducing stress is especially important if you’re struggling with psoriasis - it is known to be a potential factor in flare-ups.
 Anything you can do to reduce your stress levels - from listening to music, to getting enough sleep to exercising to meditation - should benefit your overall health.